zorn96/ms_active_directory/README.md

 groups by it returns a single result.
 A distinguished name should not be escaped when provided to the search function.

-When looking up users and groups, you can also query for additional information about them by specifying a list of LDAP attributes.
+When looking up users, computers, and groups, you can also query for additional information about them by specifying a list of LDAP attributes.
 ```
 from ms_active_directory import ADDomain